hyperledger/aries-rfcs/concepts/0420-rich-schemas-common/README.md

 Please see [0250: Rich Schema Objects](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0250-rich-schemas)
 for high-level description.

-This HIPE provides more low-level description of Rich Schema objects defining how they are identified and referenced.
+This RFC provides more low-level description of Rich Schema objects defining how they are identified and referenced.
 It also defines a general template and common part for all Rich Schema objects.

 ## Motivation